Sleep Research Consortium Mission

 In 2006, Dr. Noah initiated several clinical research projects in conjunction with Middle Tennessee State University (MTSU) addressing issues in sleep medicine and founded the Sleep Research Consortium in partnership with MTSU Center for Health and Human Services in 2017.

-Cynthia Chafin, M.Ed., MCHES Cindy serves as the Sleep Research Consortium’s Director of Research, Projects, and Programs, and co-founded the Consortium with Dr. Bill Noah and other partners.
-Ms. Chafin has served as a project director and consultant for MTSU Center for Health and Human Services since 2002 and was appointed interim director for the center in 2015.
+Cynthia Chafin, M.Ed., MCHES Cynthia serves as the Sleep Research Consortium’s Director of Research, Projects, and Programs.
+She currently serves as Associate Director for the MTSU Center for Health and Human Services as of May 2018, previously serving as interim director from October 2015-April 2018.
+Ms. Chafin co-founded the Consortium with Dr. Bill Noah and other partners.
+Ms. Chafin has served as a project director and consultant for MTSU Center for Health and Human Services since 2002 and appointed interim director for the center in 2015 and as associate director in May 2018.
 The CHHS’s mission focuses on promoting better health and well-being for all Tennesseans through research and service projects, education, and training across the spectrum of public health issues of importance to Tennessee.
 The CHHS recognizes healthy sleep as an important component of good health and established the Sleep Research Consortium to facilitate research and community-based programs and services that promote population and individual health through healthy sleep.
 The CHHS has a specific interest in obesity and chronic disease prevention, and healthy sleep.

 Gabriel Toban, M.S., serves as the Sleep Research Consortium’s Director, Data, and Technology.
 Mr. Toban is a student in the Computational Science PhD program at MTSU.
 He assisted Dr. Gary and Dr. Noah in the creation of a 5-year research plan in the field of sleep medicine.
 Mr. Toban has developed analyzation and reporting applications and tools for EHR, EMR, and PM data and standards that enhance the efficiency, productivity, and quality in medical offices and hospitals across the united states during the last 10+ years.
 It is his intent to help support and improve healthcare with statistics and data mining research completed through the Sleep Research Consortium.